• Skip to content

 • Diabetes is a lifelong condition that causes a person’s blood sugar level to become too high which can have severe detrimental effects on health.
 There are two main types of diabetes.
 Type 1 is often diagnosed in childhood and type 2 often diagnosed at older ages.
 A substantial risk factor for developing type 2 diabetes is obesity.
 Rates of obesity and type 2 diabetes are increasing in Hull as they are nationally.

-• In 2021/22 there were 19,384 patients aged 17+ years registered with Hull GPs who were diagnosed with (type 1 or 2) diabetes representing 7.9% of Hull’s registered population (higher than England at 7.3%), although there could be more people with diabetes but who have not been yet diagnosed, particularly among people from Black, Asian and Minority Ethnic groups.
+• In 2023/24 there were 21,228 patients aged 17+ years registered with Hull GPs who were diagnosed with (type 1 or 2) diabetes representing 8.4% of Hull’s registered population (higher than England at 7.7%), although there could be more people with diabetes but who have not been yet diagnosed, particularly among people from ethnic minorities.
 There are also significant numbers of people who have pre-diabetes where their blood glucose levels are too high and who are at risk of developing diabetes.
-In 2021/22, there were 13,901 patients registered with Hull GPs who had non-diabetic hyperglycaemic representing 5.7% of the registered population which is lower than England at 6.1%.
+In 2023/24, there were 22,765 patients registered with Hull GPs who had non-diabetic hyperglycaemic representing 9.2% of the registered population which is higher than England at 8.2%.

 • Over the three year period, 2018/19 to 2020/21, there were 145 minor lower limb amputations (involving toes or foot) and 70 major lower limb amputations (above the foot) in Hull.
 The rates were both higher in Hull compared to England, and statistically significantly higher for major limb amputations.
 Furthermore, the rate of major limb amputations has increased over the last couple of years, and combined with a decrease in minor limb amputations may suggest that the severity of the cases of lower limb amputation have increased recently.